U.S. Democrats to press for impeachment witnesses throughout trial

 WASHINGTON (Reuters) - U.S. Democrats on Thursday vowed to keep fighting to hear witnesses at President Donald Trump’s pending impeachment trial in the Republican-controlled Senate, even as their drive to exact a guarantee ahead of the proceedings appeared futile.

-Senate Democratic leader Chuck Schumer said he will press Republicans accept four witnesses including John Bolton, Trump’s former national security adviser, even if the Senate votes not to accept testimony at the start of the trial to determine whether Trump should be convicted of abusing his power and obstructing Congress over Ukraine.
+Senate Democratic leader Chuck Schumer said he will press Republicans to accept four witnesses, including John Bolton, Trump’s former national security adviser, even if the Senate rejects testimony at the start of the trial to determine whether Trump should be convicted of abusing his power and obstructing Congress over Ukraine.

 “Those votes at the beginning of the trial will not be the last votes on witnesses and documents.
 Make no mistake, we will continue to revisit the issue,” Schumer said on the Senate floor.

-Schumer, who needs only four of the 100-seat Senate’s 53 Republicans to join Democrats on the witness question, could succeed by pressuring vulnerable Republicans, such as Senator Susan Collins and Senator Cory Gardner, who face reelection in swing states in November.
+Schumer, who needs only four of the 100-seat Senate’s 53 Republicans to join Democrats on the witness question, could succeed by pressuring vulnerable Republicans such as Senator Susan Collins and Senator Cory Gardner, who face re-election challenges in swing states in November.

 Without witnesses, Democrats fear Senate Republicans could move quickly to dismiss the charges against Trump.

-But securing witnesses could open up a Pandora’s box for Democrats.
-Trump said he would like to hear from Biden, his businessman son Hunter Biden, House Intelligence Committee Chairman Adam Schiff and the anonymous whistleblower whose complaint launched the impeachment inquiry.
+But securing witnesses could also open a Pandora’s box for Democrats.
+Trump has said he would like to hear from former Vice President Joe Biden, his businessman son Hunter Biden, House Intelligence Committee Chairman Adam Schiff and the anonymous whistleblower whose complaint launched the impeachment inquiry.

 “I’ll send them over when I’m ready, and that will probably be soon,” she told a news conference.